TeamIlluminati/G1ANT/Zoom Addon/ZoomJoinCommand.md

 ## Example

-This simple script opens a Zoom website and then joins a meeting in Zoom app.
+This simple script opens a Zoom website and then joins a meeting in Zoom webiste.

 ```G1ANT
 zoom.open